SmingHub/Sming/samples/HttpClient/README.rst

 If your device is running on battery this can drain the battery much faster.
-If you do not want the switch from 80 to 160 MHz to happen then make sure to recompile SmingFramework with *SSL_SLOW_CONNECT* directive.
+If you do not want the switch from 80 to 160 MHz to happen then make sure to recompile SmingFramework with :c:macro:`SSL_SLOW_CONNECT` directive.